Object of the game and sequence of play

 - When you are on the roof, however, you can shoot a Bandit who is in your Line of Sight and on the roof of any Car other than your own, regardless of the distance.
-A Bandit is in Line of Sight if there is no other Bandit between you and him.
+A Bandit is in Line of Sight if there is no other Bandit between you and them.
 Two Bandits on the roof of the same Car are considered as being side by side, and not located one behind the other: you choose which one gets hit.

 If there is no target to be shot, keep your Bullet card: the Fire action will have no effect.
 If you successfully fire your 6 Bullet cards during the game, your Fire actions will have no further effect.

 Take the Loot token of your choice from the Car where you are currently located and place it face-down on your Character card.
-If your Bandit is on the roof of a Car, he cannot rob inside it, and vice versa.
+If your Bandit is on the roof of a Car, they cannot rob inside it, and vice versa.
 If there is no Loot where your Bandit is, then the Robbery action has no effect.

 Choose a target among the Bandits who are on the same Car and same floor as you are.
-The targeted Bandit loses a Loot token if he has one: choose a Loot token from his Character card and place it on the floor where your Bandit pawn is located.
+The targeted Bandit loses a Loot token if they have one: choose a Loot token from their Character card and place it on the floor where your Bandit pawn is located.
 If you choose a Purse token, you are not allowed to look at its value.
 Then, move the targeted Bandit to the same floor of an adjacent Car (either forwards or backwards, your choice in most of the Cars; backwards if you are in the Engine and forwards if you are in the Caboose).

 Caution!
 When a Bandit enters a Car where the Marshal is, or when the Marshal enters a Car where Bandits are, they must escape up to the roof of the Car (even if they have just come down from there).
 A Bandit can never stay inside the Car where the Marshal is located.
 Additionally, each one of those Bandits immediately receives a Neutral Bullet card which must be placed on each player's personal deck.